-Upcoming meetings: March 6 and April 3 (all meetings are at the Griggs Hunter Ed room @ 7pm)
+Upcoming meetings: May 1 and June 5 (all meetings are at the Griggs Hunter Ed room @ 7pm)

 Upcoming work parties: February 23 (maintenance chair Greg Hagen 545-4705, work parties start @8am)

 The 2014 club calendar is up on the website.
 As always, it may be updated as new things come up, but we hope these changes will be minimal.
 Be sure to take a look at the calendar before you head out to the range, and pay special attention to which events allow general shooting while the event is going on.
 We don’t want you to waste your time or fuel driving out to the range if you won’t be able to shoot.
-We will also post the calendar in the rail car in the coming weeks, and there is also a copy at the monthly meetings.

 On the subject of match shooting, the club would like to field at least one team again this year for the Northwest Postal League in NRA Highpower Sporting Rifle.
 A team consists of 6 shooters, with the top 4 shooters counting in the club total score, and each shooter also competing individually for top scores in the league.
 We would really like to have 2 or more teams, so if you are at all interested in this discipline, please come out and join us.
-The first practice match of the year is in March.
+The next practice match of the year is in April (see above).
 This discipline is fired from standing, sitting, and prone positions, with 32 rounds for score plus sighters.
 Any rifle weighing not more than 9.5 pounds is eligible to compete, with any sighting system.
 Entry fee is only $3.

 If you are getting this newsletter by US mail, please take a moment to get us your email address.
 Just go to the club website and enter your email in the subscribe link at the top left corner of the home page.
 You will then receive an email confirming your subscription, there is a link in that email that you need to click to confirm, and you will be all signed up.
 If you receive the newsletter by both US mail and email, please let us know so that we can drop you from the US mail list.
-Either send an email through the contact us link on the website.
+Either send an email through the contact us link.